-Curious Facts About Lake Atitlán
+Curious Facts about Lake Atitlán

-Curious Facts About Lake Atitlán
+Fun Facts about Lake Atitlán

 Lake Atitlán is one of the most extraordinary bodies of water on the planet.
 Beyond its superficial beauty, it hides geological records, Mayan secrets, and unique natural phenomena.
 Here are the 10 most surprising facts about Central America's deepest lake.